Null Models and Community Detection in Multi-Layer Networks: Real data analysis

 \subsubsection{Irish politicians}

 The dataset on Irish politicians consists of twitter interactions among 307 Irish politicians.
 The ground truth consists of party affiliations of them into Republic of Ireland's six major political parties.
 However 23 of them are independents and do not belong to any parties.
 We analyze the network both with and without these independents.
 The corresponding results are reported in Table \ref{tab:irish}(b) and \ref{tab:irish}(a) respectively.
 As expected the NMI with the ground truth is better when the network is analyzed without independents.
 In both cases, the multi-layer methods generally outperform the single layer methods.
 The highest NMI in both cases are obtained by the multi-layer method SDlocal.
 For the network without the independents, three multi-layer methods, MNavrg, SDlocal and SDratio, make only one incorrect assignment.

-When the number of communities is assumed to be known as 6, all multi-layer modularities perform very well and miscluster only one node (Table \ref{tab:irish}(c)).
+When the number of communities is assumed to be known and set to 6, which is the number of communities in the ground truth, all multi-layer methods, based on both modularities and likelihood quality functions perform very well and miscluster only one node (Table \ref{tab:irish}(c)).
+Note in this case, with known $K$, the methods are optimized using Kernighan-Lin type algorithm.

 Our results on both political networks show how multi-layer methods can correctly identify meaningful community structure in networks.
 The near-optimal clustering for some of the multi-layer methods is quite surprising and quite rare in network community detection.
 This is perhaps an indication of how politicians heavily communicate with people within their political ideologies and seldom communicate with people of different ideologies.
 Hence the social interaction patterns of politicians easily reveal their political affiliations.